LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 ## Escaping

 By default the dynamic content parts are escaped following the template type (Html,Xml,...) rules.
-If you want to output a raw content fragment, wrap it into the template content type.
+If you want to output a raw content fragment, wrap it in the template content type.
 For example to output raw Html:

 ```html
 <p>